 Whites could have done the same, but did not.
 Instead, they attempted to barter and negotiate; to reach agreements.
 They tried to be reasonable and brought with them the rule of law.
 They began to impose that rule of law for the Indians’ own good.
-For the first time in history, the Indians could actually own land legally.
+For the first time in history, the Indians could possess land legally.

 Like many people of the past, white people had slaves, but compared to other nations and groups, their slavery lasted only a short time, and the numbers involved were not vast.
 According to Wikipedia, “Fewer than 350,000 enslaved people were imported into the Thirteen Colonies and the U.S, constituting less than 5% of the twelve million enslaved people brought from Africa to the Americas.
 The great majority of enslaved Africans were transported to sugar colonies in the Caribbean and to Brazil.”

-Compare that to the millions enslaved by blacks and Indians themselves, over the millennia.
-How many millions did they torture, kill and enslave?
+Compare that to the millions enslaved by blacks and Indians themselves over the millennia.
+How many millions did they torture, kill, and enslave?

 White people then abolished slavery.
 360,000 Union soldiers died in the war to end slavery, under the leadership of Republican President Lincoln.
 That is more than the number of slaves they had to begin with.
 The Constitution, set up by whites, was responsible for making this possible.
-Whites have since freed blacks again and again through the rule of law and the courts, ending segregation, giving blacks the vote, and so on.
+Whites have since freed blacks repeatedly through the rule of law and the courts, ending segregation, giving blacks the vote, and so on.
 Indians benefitted from the same laws.

-It is clear that whites paid over and over for their use of slaves.
+Whites paid over and over for their use of slaves.
 Did the Indians ever pay for theirs?
 Did they ever pay for the many Indian tribes they wiped out?

 Aside from the Rule of Law and the Constitution, whites provided Indians technology that allowed them to live longer, healthier lives.
-Today’s left-winged Indians, who spend their lives whining and complaining about whites “stealing their country” drive cars, wear clothes, shoes, glasses, dental implants, heart stents, and surgical steel screws holding bones together.
-They enjoy roads, phones, houses, plumbing, clean water, electricity, TV, air conditioning, carpet, beds, hospitals, ambulances, supermarkets and a million other services, tools, gadgets and objects that make their lives much safer, more prosperous and more fun than what their poor ancestors put up with just a few generations ago.
+Today’s left-winged Indians, who spend their lives whining and complaining about whites, “stealing their country,” drive cars, wear clothes, shoes, glasses, dental implants, heart stents, and surgical steel screws holding bones together.
+They enjoy roads, phones, houses, plumbing, clean water, electricity, TV, air conditioning, carpet, beds, hospitals, ambulances, supermarkets, and a million other services, tools, gadgets, and objects that make their lives much safer, more prosperous and more fun than what their poor ancestors put up with just a few generations ago.